Margaret Preston: Traveling years (1904–1907; 1912)

-traveled to Europe, where they stayed from 1904 to 1907, with sojourns in Munich and Paris and shorter trips to Italy, Spain, Holland, and Africa.
+traveled to Europe, where they stayed from 1904 to 1907, with sojourns in Munich and Paris and shorter trips to Italy, Spain, The Netherlands, and Africa.
 In Munich, Preston briefly studied at the Government Art School for Women but was not taken with either German teaching methods or German aesthetics.
 She later commented, "Half of German art is mad and vicious, and a good deal is dull."

 Paris suited Preston better, and she took part in the Paris Salon of 1905 and 1906.
 Her developing Modernist sensibility was influenced by French Postimpressionists such as Paul Cézanne, Paul Gauguin, and Henri Matisse as well as by Japanese art and design, which she encountered at the Musée Guimet.
 From Japanese art in particular she acquired a preference for asymmetrical composition, a focus on plants as subject matter, and an appreciation of pattern as an organizing method.
 She began to try to reduce her own work to "decoration without ornamentation".

 Returning to Australia in 1907, Preston leased a studio with Bessie Davidson, and they put on a joint exhibition from which one of her paintings Onions (1905), was bought by the National Gallery of South Australia.
 In 1911, Preston was asked to paint a portrait of Catherine Spence for the National Gallery of South Australia.
 Preston went back to France (Paris and Brittany) in 1912 with Gladys Reynell, but when World War I broke out, they moved to Great Britain.
 There Preston studied pottery and the principles of Modernist design at Roger Fry's Omega Workshops.
 Later, she and Reynell taught pottery and basket-weaving as therapy for shell-shocked soldiers at the Seale Hayne Military Hospital in Devonshire.
 She exhibited her work in both London and Paris during this period.

 From these European studies, Preston returned to Australia having adopted Modernist principles.
 The Modernists' analytical approach to design, sense of underlying form, and simplified pictorial space would all become hallmarks of her work.
 The influence of her European studies can be seen, for example, in her 1927 still life Implement Blue, with its geometric forms, muted palette, and stark lighting.